 5. OREGANO.
 This perennial herb is a native of both Greece and Italy.
 Oregano is used widely in Italian sauces and pasta dishes by the Italians, and sprinkled over salads by the Greeks.
 It is super easy to grow and comes back each year.
 It will fill a huge pot quickly so keep that in mind when you decide what size pot to you.
 It’s a thirsty perennial that likes regular watering but recovers easily if you forget.

 6. PARSLEY.
-There is nothing quite as versatile as parsley.
+There is nothing quite as versatile as parsley and it is one of the must have herbs for kitchen gardens.
 There are many varieties of it, with different textures and leaf shapes.
 Most are biennial plants that last two years, but mine seems to keep chugging on year after year.
 Every once in a while it gets pretty small and I just start a new plant.
 Parsley is used as a garnish on many restaurant dishes.
 Flat leaf parsley is best for cooking and curly parsley better for garnishes.
 Whenever your plate looks a bit pale and needs a “little something,” reach for the parsley!
 No kitchen should be without it.

 7. CILANTRO.
 If you love guacamole, be sure that cilantro is a herb growing in your kitchen garden.
 Cilanto is native to Southern Europe as well as the middle east and is a staple in curries.
 Mexican dishes also widely use it.
 It is very aromatic and has an undertone of anise.
 This is not one that I use often, but I always have some on hand for parties, because it makes the best guacamole ever!
 It is an annual so will have to be started each year unless you keep it indoors.